 The result of the conversion is stored in the register 11 of the SIB interface, after the completion of the conversion.
-An interrupt may be generated whenever a conversion is completed (ADC_FLA_INT and/or ADC_RIS_INT bits in register 2 and 3) to ease the synchronization between the UCB1200 and the system controller.
+An interrupt may be generated whenever a conversion is completed (ADC_FLA_INT and/or ADC_RIS_INT bits in register 2 and 3) to ease the synchronization between the UCB1100 and the system controller.
 The ADC result is reset to 0x000, whenever the ADC is started or armed till the ADC conversion is completed.
 ADC_DAT_VAL in the SIB register 11 indicates the status of the ADC; it equals '0' when a ADC sequence is started, which implies that the ADC result is not valid and it equals '1' when the ADC conversion is completed and the result is stored in the SIB register 11.

-The applied voltage on the four analog inputs of the UCB1200 (AD0 - AD3) is attenuated before it is applied to the ADC input multiplexer using on chip resistive dividers.
+The applied voltage on the four analog inputs of the UCB1100 (AD0 - AD3) is attenuated before it is applied to the ADC input multiplexer using on chip resistive dividers.
 These high voltage inputs are optimized to handle voltages larger than the applied supply voltage.
 The built-in resistive voltage dividers are only activated if the corresponding analog input is selected.
 The resistive dividers are made floating when the input is not selected by the ADC input multiplexer, such that the input leakage of these high voltage analog pins is minimized.
 This makes these analog inputs very suitable to monitor battery voltage voltages.
+The diode connected to vdda will not allow to monitor voltages above vdda+0.8V.
+It is not present in later versions of the circuit.